matthewmaier/platyvue/readme.md

 ## Synopsis

 Platyvue manipulates the Platypus documentation schema.
-The GUI makes it easy to understand and edit a network (nodes and links) of snippets of information.
-Ultimately you can manage all of the files relevant to a project (turn something into something else) using Platypus/vue and collaborate with someone through the internet.
+This GUI makes it easy to understand and edit a network (nodes and links) of snippets of information.
+Ultimately you can manage all of the files relevant to a project (how to turn something into something else) using Platypus/vue and collaborate with someone through the internet.

 ## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+I'll come up with a good example later.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+I want to collaborate on hardware projects with other people wherever they happen to be.
+That's easier to do on software projects because computers follow instructions perfectly.
+In a hardware project the human is the compiler, so it's harder to write the instructions.
+If we can make it easy to discover and replicate tangible things we can extend the benefits of open source to everything outside of the computer.

 ## Installation

-Provide code examples and explanations of how to get the project.
+Download the community (open source) version of Livecode (version 7) http://livecode.com/download/ Open the "platyvue alpha.livecode" stack in the IDE
+In Platyvue, open the "shepard example.plat" file

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+No API yet.
+You can help with that.

 ## Tests

-Describe and show how to run the tests with code examples.
+Also no tests.
+Definitely help with that.

 ## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+All participation welcome!
+I self-taught so that I could get this prototype built and validate the idea.
+There's a ton I don't know and a lot of stuff I'm skipping over.
+Ultimately I think this could become a standard with a big community developing and using it for all sorts of instructions.

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+LGPLv3 Using Platypus will make the world better.
+I don't see any reason to place restrictions on usage.